Diffusion Glancing Transformer for Parallel Sequence to Sequence Learning: Hyper-parameters for Experiments

 \section{Hyper-parameters for Experiments}

+We train our models with fairseq~\citep{fairseq2019ott}\footnote{\url{https://github.com/facebookresearch/fairseq}}.
 For machine translation, the dropout is set to 0.1 except En-Ro/Ro-En and the Transformer \emph{big} setting, where the dropout is 0.3.
 For paraphrasing and image captioning, we use the dropout of 0.3.
-To balance $L_{t-1}^\text{RGS}$ in the training objective, we set $\lambda_0=1$ and $\sum_{t=1}^{T-1}\lambda_t=0.5$.
+Since our modality diffusion process requires the model to capture part of the modality, for the first 100k steps, we train the model to predict the target $\bm{y}_0$ at all steps $t$.
+For the subsequent training transitions, we train the model with the modality diffusion process.
+For DAT, the decoding length is set to be 8 times the source length for non-iterative models and 4 times for iterative models.

-For the hyper-parameters of the modality diffusion in Eq.~\ref{eqn:transition}, we use a simplified implementation with the interpolation between $p_{t-2}$ and $Y_0$:
+For the hyper-parameters of the modality diffusion in Eq.~\ref{eqn:transition}, we use a simplified implementation with the interpolation between $\gP_{t-2}$ and $\bm{y}_0$: